carterg33/URL-detection-nb/README.md

 # URL-detection-nb

 Some example notebooks from URL Detection Masters Thesis Project.
+Model is using XGBoost to determine the safety of vising a URL.

+Includes a URLFeatureGenerator which queries multiple data sources (e.g. WHOIS) for features.

 **notebooks/02_Feature_Engineering&Collection.ipynb**